ESGF/esgf-user-support/faq.rst

     Your certificates are maybe corrupted.
 Remove everything under the cert directory `~/.esg` and run the Wget script again.
 The .esg will automatically be rebuilt when you run the next Wget script.

 * Solution 3
-    Contact the ESGF users mailing list esgf-user@lists.llnl.gov to notify the ESGF administrators there might be a problem with the server certificate.
+    Contact the ESGF users mailing list esgf-user@llnl.gov to notify the ESGF administrators there might be a problem with the server certificate.

 Error: "no CA certificates found"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^